samply/blaze/docs/cql-queries.md

----
-description: How to write and execute CQL queries
----

 # CQL Queries

 ## Install the Quality Reporting UI

-The most accesible way to create and execute CQL queries is to use the Quality Reporting UI.
+The most accessible way to create and execute CQL queries is to use the Quality Reporting UI.
 The Quality Reporting UI is a desktop application which you can download [here](https://github.com/samply/blaze-quality-reporting-ui).

 ## Run Blaze

 If you don't already have Blaze running, you can read about how to do it in [Deployment](deployment/).
 If you have Docker available just run:

 ```
-docker run -p 8080:8080 -v blaze-data:/app/data samply/blaze:0.8.0-beta.3
+docker run -p 8080:8080 -v blaze-data:/app/data samply/blaze:0.8.0
 ```

 Start the Quality Reporting UI.
 You should see an empty measure list.